-- 2. Residential development and redevelopment within the development frameworks of these villages, as defined on the Policies Map, will be restricted to scheme sizes of not more than 2 dwellings (indicative size) comprising: - a.
-A gap in an otherwise built-up frontage to an existing road, provided that it is not sufficiently large to accommodate more than two dwellings on similar curtilages to those adjoining; or - b.
-The redevelopment or sub-division of an existing residential curtilage; or - c.
-The sub-division of an existing dwelling; - d.
-The conversion or redevelopment of a non-residential building where this would not result in a loss of local employment. - 3.
-In very exceptional circumstances a slightly larger development (not more than about 8 dwellings) may be permitted where this would lead to the sustainable recycling of a brownfield site bringing positive overall benefit to the village. - 2.59 Infill Villages are generally amongst the smallest in South Cambridgeshire.
+- 3. In very exceptional circumstances a slightly larger development (not more than about 8 dwellings) may be permitted where this would lead to the sustainable recycling of a brownfield site bringing positive overall benefit to the village. - 2.63 Infill Villages are generally amongst the smallest in South Cambridgeshire.
 These villages have a poor range of services and facilities and it is often necessary for local residents to travel outside the village for most of their daily needs.
 These villages generally lack any food shops, have no primary school and may not have a permanent post office or a village hall or meeting place.
 Development on any scale would be unsustainable in these villages, as it is will generate a disproportionate number of additional journeys outside the village.
 Development will not be permitted on sites capable of accommodating scheme sizes significantly larger than 2 or exceptionally 8 dwellings in Infill Villages.